 The State may not authorize an activity unless "any lost resource value associated with the proposed impact is offset by mitigation sufficient to result in no overall net loss of resource value."
-In making the determination, the State must consider among other factors: (1) direct loss of in-stream, waters, or wetlands habitat due to the proposed activity, (2) impairment of stream channel stability due to the proposed activity, (3) diminishment in species composition in any stream, wetland, or state waters due to the proposed activity is reasonably likely to have cumulative or secondary impacts to the water sources, (5) the quality of stream or wetland proposed activity is located in a component of the National Wild and Scenic River System, a State Scenic River, waters designated as Outstanding National Resources Waters, or waters identified as high quality waters, (8) whether the activity is located in a waterway which has been identified by the Department as having contaminated sediments; and (9) whether the activity will adversely affect species formally listed in State and Federal lists of threatened or endangered species.
+In making the determination, the State must consider among other factors: (1) direct loss of in-stream, waters, or wetlands habitat due to the proposed activity, (2) impairment of stream channel stability due to the proposed activity, (3) diminishment in species composition in any stream, wetland, or state waters due to the proposed activity, (4) whether the proposed activity is reasonably likely to have cumulative or secondary impacts to the water sources, (5) the quality of stream or wetland proposed to be impacted, and (6) whether the state waters is listed on the § 303(d) list, (7) whether the proposed activity is located in a component of the National Wild and Scenic River System, a State Scenic River, waters designated as Outstanding National Resources Waters, or waters identified as high quality waters, (8) whether the activity is located in a waterway which has been identified by the Department as having contaminated sediments; and (9) whether the activity will adversely affect species formally listed in State and Federal lists of threatened or endangered species.